ai-forever/digital_peter_aij2020/README.md

 Percentage of corrected files = 1.57%
 ```

-Actually, the public leaderboard **will not be recalculated** on the corrected **test_public** in view of the insignificance of the fixes and the proximity of the end of the competition
+Actually, the public leaderboard **will not be recalculated** on the corrected **test_public** in view of the insignificance of the fixes and the proximity of the end of the competition.

 Oppositely, we will calculate private leaderbord on the corrected **test_private**.